merzzzl/warp/README.md

 ## License

-This project is licensed under the MIT License.
+WARP is licensed under the MIT License, supporting open and collaborative development.